Commercial offices and tenant spaces

 Site walk inputs

 A card reader, mobile credential, or access-control platform can only work as well as the opening, hardware, wiring, and access flow behind it.
-The site walk turns those conditions into the access-control plan.
+Elwin checks the parts of the property that usually decide whether access control becomes reliable or turns into another service problem.

-Doors, frames, locks, electric strikes, maglocks, card readers, closers, and opening behavior
+Main entries, amenity doors, service rooms, gates, garages, frames, locks, electric strikes, maglocks, readers, closers, and opening behavior

-Power, conduit, door controller placement, cable paths, and existing low-voltage access control wiring conditions
+Power, conduit, door controller placement, cable paths, existing low-voltage access control wiring, and room for future service

 Intercom integration, camera integration, gate access, elevator access, and existing access-control system needs